vidbina/vidbina.github.io/_drafts/2017-09-07-from-btrfs-to-zfs.markdown

     udisksctl mount -b /dev/sda2

-which will mount the disk to a mountpoint set-up by udisksctl and printed to the terminal after the mount is completed.
+which will mount the the block device designated by the flag `-b` and referred to as `/dev/sda2` to a mountpoint set up by udisksctl and subsequently printed to the terminal after the mount is completed.

-Unmount block device `/dev/sda1` by running
+Unmount block device `/dev/sda2` by running

     sudo umount /dev/sda2